jeromepatel/speaker-recognition-project-6th-sem/README.md

 # Speaker-recognition Research Paper Code
 This repo contains code for and related paper text for our research paper speaker-recognition.

-I am putting soem reference datasets to study:
+I am putting some reference datasets to study:

 https://keras.io/examples/audio/speaker_recognition_using_cnn/